pietdaniel/vaultutil/README.md

 # vaultutil

-This is a go package to make it easier to interact with vault from with Kubernetes.
+This is a Go package to make it easier to interact with vault from within Kubernetes.

 ## Usage